Hospice Care - Home-based palliative care services are provided within one's county of residence regardless of where your physician is located.

 * End of Life Choices - This organization"provides personal support and information regarding the Death With Dignity Act and other legal end of life options to Oregonians facing end of life decisions, to the medical community and to the public.”
 We do have volunteers who are available in Tillamook and Clatsop Counties and we know of at least one physician in Tillamook County who may be available to consult.

-* Film: Living and Dying: A Love Story" - A critically ill older couple decide to end their lives.
+* Film: Living and Dying: A Love Story" - A critically ill older couple in Oregon decide to end their lives together.
 Their family's beautiful process is filmed by their daughters and edited into a moving whole.